Dark Chocolate Caramel Cookies

 Instructions

-- In a large bowl beat the butter and sugar until fluffy (about 2 minutes).
+- In a large bowl beat the butter and sugars until fluffy (about 2 minutes).

-- With the mixer on low speed, mix the dry ingredients into the butter mixture about ½ at a time.
+- With the mixer on low speed, mix the dry ingredients into the butter mixture about 1/2 at a time.
+It should be slightly difficult to incorporate all of the dry ingredients into the butter mixture.

 - Cover the bowl and place the bowl in the fridge for about 30 minutes or up to 48 hours.

-- Place the cookies 2 inches apart on the lined sheets and bake 1 sheet at a time for 8-10 minutes or until the tops look just set.
+- Place the cookies 2 inches apart on the lined sheets.
+Bake 1 sheet at a time in the preheated oven.
+Bake for about 10-12 minutes, or until the tops look just set.

-- Remove from the oven and add a few extra chips on top of each cookie along with a light sprinkle of sea salt.
+- Remove from the oven and add a few extra chips and a sprinkling of sea salt on top of each cookie.
+Cool the cookies on the cookie sheets for at least 10 minutes before transferring to a wire rack to continue cooling.

 Notes

 - Make Ahead Tips: Cookie dough can be kept for up to 48 hours in the fridge.
-Make the dough up to step 5, cover the bowl and place in the fridge.
-When ready to bake, let the dough warm up for 15 minutes at room temperature then continue through steps 6.
-To freeze cookie dough, make the dough through step 5.
-Then form into balls.
-Place the balls in a ziploc freezer bag, seal tightly, and freeze for up to 3 months.
-Bake the cookies from frozen - it'll likely take 1 minute longer.
+To freeze cookie dough, make the dough and form the cookies into balls with the caramel inside.
+Place cookie dough balls in a freezer bag and freeze for up to 3 months.
+Bake the cookies from frozen – it’ll likely take 1 minute longer.

 These cookies turned out great!
 Very soft and chewy.
 I would like to try with peanut butter chips!